 Barkley L. Hendricks, Lawdy Mama, 1969, oil and gold leaf on canvas.
 The Studio Museum in Harlem, Gift of Stuart Liebman, in memory of Joseph B. Liebman, 83.25. © Barkley L. Hendricks.
 Photo: Courtesy of the artist and Jack Shainman Gallery, New York

 The following exhibitions are planned in upcoming months at the Hood Museum of Art.
 Please note that dates and descriptions are subject to change.

-This exhibition's presentation at the Hood Museum of Art was generously supported by Kate and Yaz Krehbiel, Class of 1991, Thayer 1992, and the Leon C. 1927, Charles L. 1995, and Andrew J. 1984 Greenebaum Fund.
+The exhibition's presentation at the Hood Museum of Art was generously supported by Claire Foerster and Daniel S. Bernstein, Class of 1987, Kate and Yaz Krehbiel, Class of 1991, Thayer 1992, and the Leon C. 1927, Charles L. 1955, and Andrew J. 1984 Greenebaum Fund.

 January 17 through March 15, 2015